ABOUT THE PROJECT

 Taxis are vehicles that are easily recognizable as part of a taxi company, usually with company logos and a top light.
 You can book them by hailing them from a taxi stand or curb, phoning, texting the taxi company, online through a website or an app.

 Rideshares are privately owned vehicles with no company markings, so you would not easily recognize them on the street.
 You can only book a rideshare by using a company app on your phone.
 The app connects you with a ride.
 You can also rate the driver and leave your opinion online for other people to read.

 Limousines are also easily recognizable vehicles (either stretch limousine or sedans) and are often used for airport passengers and special occasions like a wedding or graduation.

 Through the Livery Transport Bylaw The City makes sure that drivers have the right security checks, qualifications and insurance, and that vehicles have regular mechanical inspections.
 The City regulates these areas so we can ensure high standards of safety and reliability for customers.

 In 2016, the Livery Transport Bylaw was revised to allow Transportation Network Companies (also known as ‘ridesharing’ or ‘rideshares’) to operate legally in Calgary.

 Now that rideshares have been part of our vehicle-for-hire options for three years, The City is reviewing the bylaw to make sure the regulations are still supporting customers and industry.

-Your input, along with an external review and internal expertise, will be used to help inform potential amendments to the bylaw to enhance the vehicle-for-hire experience in Calgary.
+Your input, along with an external review and internal expertise, is being used to help inform potential amendments to the bylaw to enhance the vehicle-for-hire experience in Calgary.
 To see the amended Bylaw, please visit the Livery Transport Bylaw review (calgary.ca) project page.